Credit reports explained

 What sort of information is in my credit report?

 Your credit report contains a wide range of information including details such as your name, and current and previous addresses.
-It also includes your history of paying credit and information available to the public such as court judgements against you or whether you’ve been declared bankrupt.
-It also contains details of enquiries made by lenders or other parties authorised to receive your credit report.
+It also includes your history of paying credit and information available to the public such as defaults, county court judgements, bankruptcies or IVAs.
+It also contains details of enquiries made by lenders or other parties authorised to access your credit report.

 What if some of my credit report information is wrong?